swashapp/extension/README.md

 yarn run:firefox
 ```

-Also there is another command to deploy extension on Chromium.
+Also, there is another command to deploy extension on Chromium.

 ```
 yarn run:chromium